Outhouse: Names

 Outdoor toilets are referred to by many epithets and terms throughout the English-speaking world varying in levels of politeness and discretion of euphemism to the public taste.
 (Note: For a full list of synonyms, see "bathroom" at Wikisaurus.)
 The term "outhouse" is used in North American English for the structure over a toilet, usually a pit latrine ("long-drop").
 However, in British English "outhouse" means any outbuilding, including such as a shed or barn.

 In Australia and parts of Canada an outdoor toilet is known as a "dunny".
 "Privy", an archaic variant of "private", is used in North America, Scotland, and northern England.
-"Bog" is common throughout Britain (used to coin the neologism "tree bog") and is also used informally in Britain, as well as Canada and Australia to refer to any toilet.
+"Bog" is common throughout Britain (used to coin the neologism "tree bog") and also used informally in Britain, Canada and Australia to refer to any toilet.
 The name "little house" (as tŷ bach) continues as a euphemism for any toilet in both the Welsh language and the Welsh English dialect.
 Other terms include "back house", "house of ease", and "house of office".
 The last was common in 17th-century England and appeared in Samuel Pepys's Diary on numerous occasions.
 (Note: As "October 23, 1660: ...going down into my cellar..., I put my foot into a great heap of turds, by which I find Mr Turner's house of office is full and comes into my cellar.")

 A regional name for an outhouse in North America used especially in Virginia is "johnnyhouse" or "johnny house".
 In the Scouting Movement in North America, a widespread term for outhouse is "kybo".
 This appears to have originated from camps which used Kybo brand coffee cans to hold lye or lime which was sprinkled down the hole to reduce odor.
 "Keep Your Bowels Open" may be a backronym.
 Temporary encampments may use a tent or tarpaulin over a shallow pit; one name for this is a "hudo", acronym of "Houd uw darmen open" (Dutch for "Keep Your Bowels Open").

 In Poland the wooden outdoor toilets are commonly called "Sławojka", a name that refers to the former Prime Minister Felicjan Sławoj Składkowski who used to monitor scrupulously the implementation of the provisions imposed by the construction law of 1928, making it mandatory for outdoor toilet pits to be surrounded by walls.